azzarelli/Individual-Selection-for-Cooperative-Group-Formation/coursework2/README.md

 Otherwise, files are part of the extension.

-_Note of integrity:_ No opensource code was used during the design and implementation of either the original model or the etension
+_Note of integrity:_ No opensource code was used during the design and implementation of either the original model or the extension